schr0841/cnn_project/README.md

 We defined, compiled, trained, and evaluated both models individually before turning our attention to ensembling and chaining the two models.
 We wanted to see if a noticeable improvement in accuracy was possible by combining firat_model and second_model, and if there would be a noticeable difference between ensembling accuracy and chaining accuracy.

 The original ResNet50 model is pretrained on a multi-million image dataset with 1,000 classes of images.
-To make it capable of classifying our chest ct scans into four distinct classes, we had to add some custom layers to it, resuling in first_model.
+To make it capable of classifying our chest ct scans into four distinct classes, we had to add some custom layers to it, resulting in the definition of first_model.
 As the cnn base model, second_model, was designed to accomplish the task at hand, alternations to this model were not necessary until it came time to chain the models.

 <img width="800" alt="Screenshot 2024-09-10 133154" src="https://github.com/user-attachments/assets/3c2ed6e1-4875-4933-98bc-b2031d65e615">
 <img width="894" alt="Screenshot 2024-09-10 133310" src="https://github.com/user-attachments/assets/6b8cbb87-6440-4e36-a726-e05670658c8a">